To troubleshoot your Jet codes, please follow the Audit steps below. Further troubleshooting information is at the bottom of this article.

 Lost?
 Use this handy tool to build your own custom URLs for filters and campaigns

-Step 5 - In the Network tab, find the search box for filter, and type rest.
+Step 5 - In the Network tab, find the search box for filter, and type "webtracker".

-Step 6 - Click on the second entry for rest, with the Initiator of (index).
-A panel should appear with further details.
+Step 6 - Click on the second entry for rest, with the initiator of jet-webtracker (not Preflight).
+A panel should appear with further details, click Preview.

-Check that the “phoneNumber” field matches the number being displayed on the page.
+Check that the “phoneNumber” field matches the number that is displayed on the page.

-If using replace by Text, ensure the “text” field contains the correct target as provided to you by Jet.
+If using replace by Text, ensure the “text” field contains the correct target as shown on your Dynamic Numbers page.

 If using replace by Class, check the “elementClass” contains the correct class name as provided to you by Jet.